baymac/material-ui-cron/README.md

 ## TypeScript

-material-ui-cron is written in TypeScript with complete definitions
+`material-ui-cron` is written in TypeScript with complete definitions.

+## Acknowledgement

+This library was developed as a part of [Udaan](https://udaan.com/)'s Data Platform for scheduling queries.
+Big thanks to
+[Amod Malviya](https://github.com/amodm) for supporting this project.

 ## License